Anna Dormer, Countess of Carnarvon: Death and legacy

 Lord Carnarvon survived her only by a few months; he was killed at the first Battle of Newbury on 20 September 1643 by a lone trooper who chanced upon him returning from a successful cavalry charge.
 As he lay dying he was asked if he had one final request of the King.
 "No", he replied, "in an hour like this, I have no prayer but to the King of Heaven."

 Their eldest son, Charles, succeeded to the Earldom on his father's death, and became Hereditary Chief Avenor and Keeper of the King's Hawks.
-However, Charles Dormer died childless in 1709 and with him the earldom of Carnarvon in the family of Dormer became extinct.
+However, Charles Dormer died without a male heir in 1709 and with him the earldom of Carnarvon in the family of Dormer became extinct.

 Lady Carnarvon's portrait and that of her eldest son, Charles, was part of the exhibition of Anthony van Dyck's works at the Grosvenor Gallery in 1887.